Not the cheapest route

 If LEONIX and a manufacturer cannot agree on the defined requirements, the collaboration ends.
 Publication is not a goal that justifies deviation.

-All objects follow the same decisions: restrained branding, functional design, carefully chosen materials, reduced FSC packaging.
+All objects follow the same discipline: restrained branding, functional design, and carefully chosen materials.
+What does not carry a task is reduced.

 Not every developed product is released.
 Only approved products may carry the LEONIX name.